 These embarrassing blackout behaviors can have a lasting negative effect on your interpersonal relationships.
 It’s difficult to make amends for your blackout drunk actions when it’s impossible to remember what you did.
 This can cause feelings of guilt and confusion.
 Not to mention, it makes you less likely to be invited to future social gatherings.

 If people have begun to respond to your problems with alcohol by avoiding your or not inviting you out, you’re likely to end up feeling very alone.
 This is also unhealthy.
 But being avoided by loved ones is a good indicator that you’re letting alcohol control you and your life.

 Eventually, your friends or loved ones may even stage an intervention to help convince you to get a handle on your drinking.

 Additionally, there are programs designed for the loved ones of alcoholics.
-Al Anon and Alateen are programs designed to help the loved ones of alcoholics, both children and teens and adults, many of whom suffer just as much or more than their alcoholic friend or family member.
+Al-Anon and Alateen are programs designed to help the loved ones of alcoholics, both children, teens, and adults, many of whom suffer just as much or more than their alcoholic friend or family member.

 You may attempt to take yourself home while blacked out, only to realize you’re unable to find your way and are lost.
 You might even pass out and injure yourself during the fall, with no one around to help you.